Liquorice: Food and confectionery

 Pontefract in Yorkshire, England, is where liquorice mixed with sugar began to be used as a sweet in the contemporary way.
 Pontefract cakes were originally made there.
 In Cumbria, County Durham, Yorkshire and Lancashire, it is colloquially known as 'Spanish', supposedly because Spanish monks grew liquorice root at Rievaulx Abbey near Thirsk.

 In Italy, Spain, and France, liquorice is used in its natural form.
 The root of the plant is simply harvested, washed, dried, and chewed as a mouth freshener.
 Throughout Italy, unsweetened liquorice is consumed in the form of small black pieces made only from 100% pure liquorice extract.

+Drinks

-In Calabria, a liqueur is made from pure liquorice extract and in Reggio Emilia a soft drink called acqua d'orcio is made.
-In some parts of the Arab world, including Egypt and the Levant, the root of the liquorice plant is used to make a cold drink with a sweet and mildly bitter taste, called Erk al-sous.
+In the Calabria region of Italy, a liqueur is made from pure liquorice extract and in Reggio Emilia a soft drink called acqua d'orcio is made.

+In Egypt and other parts of the Arab world, including the Levant, a traditional drink called Erq sous is made from dried licorice roots combined with baking soda and water.
 This beverage is especially popular during Ramadan.

 In southeastern Turkey, such as in Diyarbakır, liquorice root is traditionally made into a chilled beverage that is most commonly consumed in summer.